ACharbonneau/creepy-barnacle/README.md

 # creepy-barnacle
 Script repository Weed evolution: Genetic differentiation among wild, weedy, and crop radish

-To build a copy of paper:
+To build a copy of paper data:

 Clone this repo: